Graduate Course Descriptions

 Theoretical foundations of domestic and international security.

-• SECS 6155 – Changing Nature of National Security
+• SECS 6155 – Changing Nature of National Security Policy

 Overview of process, forces, and influences involved in determining contemporary national security policy in the United States.
 Explores historical and constitutional basis of common defense, evaluates national security policy making process, and explores forces and issues that define our national security infrastructure.